caarloshugo/chroniton/README.md

 * Customizable label formatting
 * API and UI for playing & pausing time
+* Easy to integrate with charts & maps
 * Smart label position for current value
 * APIs for setting and retrieving time data
 * Touch-compatible for phones and such